hydro vs stick transmition

 I live in Springfield, OH near the International truck plant.

-I work part-time in Urbana, OH in the parts dept at Farmers Equipment Inc., the Case/IH Dealer.
+I worked full time and then part-time in Urbana, OH in the parts dept at Farmers Equipment Inc., the Case/IH Dealer.
+Now retired

 Posted 19 November 2008 - 09:19 AM